OSU-MC/MyClassroom/README.md

 Copy the `.env.example` file into a `.env` file

-Configure the database environment variables to match the database name, user, and password used when setting up the databases for development and test
+- Configure the database environment variables to match the database name, user, and password used when setting up the databases for development and test
+- Set `CLIENT_URL` to the front end application URL

 ## Starting the Application